Problem Set 1 - Due Tue, Sep 11 at 23:59

 Submit your screenshot (one per pair of students)

-Each pair of students in the course must upload a screenshot of their graphics scene to the the shared google drive folder In order to do so, follow these steps:
+Each pair of students in the course must upload a screenshot of their graphics scene to the the shared google drive folder.

 - Take a screenshot of your graphics scene (screenshot instructions here).